FabricMC/fabric/fabric-fluid-api-v1/README.md

 ## Custom fog

-By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you will obtain some methods where to specify the fog parameters.
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement three methods allowing to specify the fog parameters.

 * `int getFogColor(Entity)`